Documented. Systemic. Undeniable.

 This Is Systemic, Not Isolated

-The same tactics appear across jurisdictions, demographics, and case types.
+The tactics are consistent across cases, courts, and counties.
 This is not a pattern of bad actors.
-It is a system with no guardrails and no will to self-correct.
+It is a system with no guardrails, no accountability, and no will to self-correct.

 02

-Every remedy in Texas law is reactive.
+Every existing remedy in Texas law is reactive.
 Sanctions come after the filing.
-Discipline after the misconduct.
+Discipline comes after the misconduct.
 Families are destroyed before the system responds.
 Prevention must come first.

 03